Pat J. Bosco

 Chris Bosco, Vice President of Digital, SMG

-Levi Esses EdD, Dean of Students, Mount St. Mary’s University (MD)
+Levi Esses EdD, Vice President of Student Life and Dean of Students, Mount St. Mary’s University (MD)

 Emily Lehning, PhD.
 Co-founder, Roots & Legacies.